- 21 Family Vacations in New England for Every Season (2024) - February 26, 2024

 Places to Stay in Rockport MA

 Comfortable accommodation helps to ensure your travels are the most fun they can be.
-Fortunately, there are plenty of hotels that fit the bill.
-We stayed in two lodgings on our trip and enjoyed both very much, the Sally Webster Inn (one of the top-rated Rockport hotels on Booking.com), and the Periwinkle Cottage.
+Fortunately, there are plenty of hotels in Rockport that fit the bill.
+We’ve stayed in several different lodgings on our trips and enjoyed them all very much, including The Emerson Inn, the Sally Webster Inn , and the Periwinkle Cottage.

 Check out more details, plus more recommendations in our article on Where to Stay in Rockport MA.